rat-eater/Training---Week-37/README.md

 Task: H

-peopleNames: A nested array where each inner array represents a person's first and last name. for loop: Iterates through each element (each person's name). peopleNames[i][1]: Accesses the second element of each inner array (the last name). console.log(...): Prints each last name to the console.
+peopleNames: A array where each inner array represents a person's first and last name. for loop: Iterates through each element (each person's name). peopleNames[i][1]: Accesses the second element of each inner array (the last name). console.log(...): Prints each last name to the console.